The official homepage of Graves Light, Boston Harbor

 You can see 4 days of rising and falling tides, sunrises and moonrises, and restoration work in a 34-second stop action video (pictured).

 While diving, we discovered smashed US Light House Service dishware that the Graves keeper probably threw into the sea in 1939, when President Franklin D Roosevelt merged the service into the Coast Guard and ordered all service emblems destroyed.
+(Or it could have been from Army artillery practice in 1937.)

 At night, phosphorescent (bioluminescent) microbes can make waters around Graves Light glow a deep blue.